-- Costs for goods and services required for administration of the program, including the rental or purchase of equipment, utilities, office supplies, postage, and rental and maintenance of office space - Travel costs incurred for official business in carrying out program management - Programmatically allowable professional development costs incurred by staff and instructors.
-WIOA Section 233 (a) (2)
+- Costs for goods and services required for administration of the program, including the rental or purchase of equipment, utilities, office supplies, postage, and rental and maintenance of office space. - Travel costs incurred for official business in carrying out program management. - Programmatically allowable professional development costs incurred by staff and instructors.
+29 USC 3323